-The District's net position consists of two components - restricted and unrestricted.
+The District's net position consists of three components - net investment in capital assets, restricted and unrestricted.

 The restricted portion of the net position includes amounts that are restricted for use either externally by creditors, grantors, contributors, or laws and regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-The District's restricted net position at December 31, 2021 is as follows:
+The District's restricted net position at December 31, 2022 is as follows: